DavorMar/rustautogui/README.md

 For this reason, function load_and_prepare_template is created, so you can preload template image and do the precalculations on it before doing correlation with find_image_on_screen.
 That is why, you should preinitialize template at some moment where speed is not crucial in your code, so it is ready for faster template matching when needed.

+### Major changes:

+- 1.0.0 - introduces segmented match mode
+- 2.0.0 - removed most of ungraceful exits
+- 2.1.0 - fixed on keyboard, some methods arguments / returns changed and will cause code breaking.